hashkat/hashkat/docs/tutorial09.md

 #### Constructing a Network Without These Other Follow Methods

 We shall now create a network simulation that does not use these follow methods and then one that does.
 For the network without followback or follow_via_retweets we start with the [Tutorial 4](http://docs.hashkat.org/en/latest/tutorial04/) input file for the twitter_suggest (preferential Global) follow model (without Barabasi).

 The 'Ontario' region preference class will be changed to the **StandardPref** which enables retweeting (called 'tweet_transmission').
-The **StandardPref** preference class will be changed.
+The **StandardPref** preference class will also be changed.
 The retweet rate ('tweet_transmission') for 'Standard' agents will be changed to 0.1 (10%) for 'plain' and 'same_ideology' tweets and 0.2 (20%) for 'humorous' tweets.
-Although listed, the 'tweet_transmission' rate does not matter for the 'Celebrity' or any other agent type (labelled 'else') since there were no agent_types other than 'Standard' in the Tutorial 4 simulation.
+Although stated below, the 'tweet_transmission' rate does not matter for the 'Celebrity' or any other agent type (labelled 'else') since there were no agent_types other than 'Standard' in the Tutorial 4 simulation.

 ```python
 preference_classes: